maxsokolov/TableKit/README.md

     }
 }
 ```
 It's enough for most cases.
-But you may not be happy with this.
-So you could use
+But you may be not happy with this.
+So you could use a prototype cell to calculate cell's heights.
+To enable this feature simply use this property:
 ```swift
 tableDirector.shouldUsePrototypeCellHeightCalculation = true
 ```
-It does all dirty work with prototypes <a href="https://github.com/maxsokolov/TableKit/blob/master/Sources/HeightStrategy.swift" target="_blank">behind the scene</a>, so you don't have to worry about anything except of your cell configuration:
+It does all dirty work with prototypes for you <a href="https://github.com/maxsokolov/TableKit/blob/master/Sources/HeightStrategy.swift" target="_blank">behind the scene</a>, so you don't have to worry about anything except of your cell configuration:
 ```swift
 class ImageTableViewCell: UITableViewCell, ConfigurableCell {